makersacademy/till_tech_test/README.md

 I want to see the discount (if any) received on my order So that I can relish the savings

-As a customer with an awareness and interest in the economy I want to see the tax amount of my order on my receipt So that I can appreciate how much is feeding back in to the budget

 As a bargain lover
 I want to be able to view details of offers
 So that I can be aware of them for future visits

+As a customer with an awareness and interest in the economy I want to see the tax amount of my order on my receipt So that I can appreciate how much is feeding back in to the budget

+As someone who likes to change their mind
+I want to be able to remove items from the order before it is final So that I purchase the items I absolutely want

 As someone who doesn't trust tradespeople
 I want the receipt to display the cash given and change due